nvsmith/webdev-resources/JavaScript/React/react-notes.md

 ### Option A: Installing React Automatically

-Use the **Create React App** to spin up a React application quickly.
+Use the **Create React App** toolchain to spin up a React application quickly using Node.js, npm, and npx.

+-   **toolchain**: a group of tools and libraries that work together.
+    -   The Create React App toolchain includes Babel and Webpack.
+-   **Node.js (Node)**: an open-source, multi-platform runtime environment that runs on a server.
+Allows you to use JavaScript outside of the browser environment.
+-   **npm (Node Package Manager)**: a collection of open-source packages and package manager.
+-   **npx**: an npm package runner that allows you to execute packages without installation.

-1. Install `node.js` if you haven't already.
+1. Install Node, npm, and npx if you haven't already.
+    - Check Node installation: `node -v`
+    - Check npm installation: `npm -v`
+    - Check npx installation: `npx -v`
 2. In your terminal, navigate to the directory where you want to create your project root.
-3. Run the Create React App, replacing "project-name" with your own project:
-    1. `npx create-react-app project-name`
+3. Run the Create React App, replacing "project-name" with your own project: `npx create-react-app project-name`

+#### Important Files & Directories

+-   **package.json**: Contains the metadata about the project, a list of dependencies, and scripts you can run using the npm command.
+-   **package-lock.json**: An automatically generated file by React that shouldn’t be touched.
+    -   This file records the specific version of dependencies to ensure all devs are working with the same packages.
+-   **node_modules**: An automatically created directory that should never be placed under version control.

 For simple projects, you can delete the following: